 We are highly committed to Jaime's training.
 One indication of our ongoing commitment is the fact that Jaime is already well integrated into the Department and CCN communities as a current predoctoral trainee.
 He has given public talks in the CCN colloquium series and at our annual retreat and has been regularly featured in Departmental news for awards received in the past three years.
 As an excellent public speaker with a strong commitment to open science, we recently asked him to moderate a campus-wide discussion of research ethics and open science.
 As he transitions to the mentored phase of the F99 Award, we can guarantee that Jaime's time will be protected so that he can focus on the proposed research and the training components outlined in his proposal.
-Jaime has already completed all 4 out of 4 required teaching assistantships.
+Jaime has already completed 3 out of 4 required teaching assistantships.
+He will only need to complete one more and may even complete that before this award would begin.
 Our commitment to his training is not dependent on the funding of this award.
 In fact, Jaime has previously funded himself through an NSF GRF.
 We are committed to doing everything we can to support his training.